johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-04-20-ts-loader-goes-webpack-5.md

 I really want to be transparent about the warts and all aspect of open source software development.
 It is like all other types of software development; sometimes things go wrong and it can be tough to work out why.
 Right then, I was really quite unhappy.
 Things weren't working code-wise and I was at a loss to say why.
 This is not something that I dig.

 I also wasn't sleeping amazingly at this point.
-It was winter and we'd been in lockdown in the UK for three months.
+It was winter and we'd been in lockdown in the UK for three months; as the COVID-19 pandemic ground relentlessly on.
 I love my family dearly.
 I really do.
-With said, having my children around whilst I attempted to work was remarkably tough.
+With that said, having my children around whilst I attempted to work was remarkably tough.
 I love those guys but, woah, was it stressful.

 I was feeling at a low ebb.
 And I wasn't sure what to do next.
 So, feeling tired and pretty fed up, I took a break.